poomstas/AgTech_DRL/README.md

-# Applying Deep Reinforcement Learning to Agricultural Tech
+# Deep Reinforcement Learning + Agricultural Tech
 ## Problem Statement and Overview

 The objective of this project is to maximize the the expected crop yield by optimizing over 13 continuous control (action) variables.
 The expected crop yield is determined using the PCSE-v0 crop simulator provided in https://github.com/poomstas/spwk-agtech-task.git.